ENCODE-DCC/encoded/README.md

 ========================

-## Running application locally using Docker
+## Running the application locally using Docker

 ### Install